Winter Weather Advisory in effect today, scattered snow showers this afternoon and tonight

 REST OF WEEKEND AND NEXT WEEK:

 Dry weather Sunday afternoon with peeks of sunshine.
 A chance of a rain and snow mix is likely overnight.
 Rain and snow could likely last into Monday as temperatures remain near average.
 This transitions to just snow showers on Tuesday as temperatures only reach the mid 30’s that day.
-Drying out in the middle of next week, with cloudy skies and peeks of sunshine.
-Highs could reach the mid 40’s on Thursday.
+Slight chance of snow on Wednesday, but drying out Thursday.
+Highs only reach the mid 30’s midweek.

 FRIDAY: CLOUDY, SCATTERED SNOW SHOWERS